 Staying HealthyStaying Healthy

 Managing Multiple Health Conditions While on Dialysis

-Many people treating end stage renal disease (ESRD) with dialysis also have other health issues, including diabetes, high blood pressure and heart disease.
-Once you’re started on dialysis treatment, your doctor may need to alter your diet or medications to ensure you are addressing all of your conditions properly.
-Your treatment team will work with you to make sure your Care Plan encompasses all aspects of your health.
+Many people treating end stage renal disease (ESRD) with dialysis also have other health issues, including heart disease, diabetes, high blood pressure.
+Once you start dialysis treatment, your doctor may need to modify your diet or medications to ensure you’re addressing all of your conditions properly.
+Your care team will work with you to make sure your Care Plan encompasses all aspects of your health.

 Eating for optimal health

 Your nephrologist (kidney doctor) and dietitian will work with you to create a diet plan that addresses all of your nutritional needs.
 If you’re on dialysis and living with diabetes, you’ll still need to control your blood sugar and test your levels at least twice daily.
-If you have high blood pressure, you’ll need to cut down on salt—also an important step of dialysis-friendly eating.
-Sound complicated?
-Don’t worry.
-Your dietitian will help you understand how what you eat and drink affects all of your conditions and your treatments.
+If you have high blood pressure, you’ll need to focus on fresh fruits and vegetables, watch your saturated fat intake and of course avoid salt—which is an important step for anyone on dialysis.
+Your dietitian will help explain how what you eat and drink affects all of your conditions and your treatments.
 Your nephrologist will also recommend vitamins and supplements.

 Your medications matter